-This is a popular town with tourists, as many use it for a base to explore the incredible beaches north of Alghero.
-Sadly we didn’t have the best weather while we were there, but it did mean that we had more time to explore the town and enjoy our lovely hotel.
-We spent two nights at the stunning Villa Las Tronas, which was once a residence of the Italian royal family.
-As you would expect it’s a pretty luxurious place, with grand dining rooms and lounges and gorgeous views of the sea.
+This is a popular town with tourists, as many use it as a base to explore the incredible beaches north of Alghero.
+Sadly we didn’t have the best weather while we were here, so didn’t venture too far, but it did mean that we had more time to explore the town.

 Alghero has a strong Spanish influence and was once ruled by Catalans, so you’re as likely to find paella on the menu as pasta.
 You can easily lose a few hours wandering the narrow streets and the coastal walls.
 If weather permits, relax on the beaches of San Giovanni shore and Maria Pia.